 Seven photos of women in high tech laboratories at FermiLab with text descriptions.

-In this video, a UK physics teacher, Barry Berndes demonstrates how he keeps his female students motivated and engaged by following the five golden rules for Girls in Physics.
-Also available is a Word document from the video.
+In these two videos, a UK physics teacher, Barry Berndes demonstrates how he keeps his female students motivated and engaged by following the five golden rules for Girls in Physics.

 A short video from teachers.tv in the UK.
 Three young women go back to school to find out what turns girls away from physics, asking what can be done to improve the situation.